 The ships have a unique, the world's largest hull made of solid fiberglass.
 The material allows for trawling magnetic mines.
-In addition, the Project 12700 minesweepers are equipped with a number of modern mine search and neutralization systems, including robotic devices.
+In addition, Project 12700 minesweepers are equipped with a number of modern mine search and neutralization systems, including robotic devices.

 Read also: